RP335/qvim-challenge-aalto/README.md

-# AES AIMLA Challenge 2025 Baseline System
+# AES AIMLA Challenge 2025 System by Team AudioAlchemy
 ## Query-by-Vocal Imitation Challenge

 *Query by Vocal Imitation* (QVIM) enables users to search a database of sounds via a vocal imitation of the desired sound.
 This offers sound designers an intuitively expressive way of navigating large sound effects databases.

-We invite participants to submit systems that accept a vocal imitation query and retrieve a perceptually similar recording from a large database of sound effects.
+This is our code for this challenge.

 **Important Dates**
 - Challenge start: April 1, 2025